Updated April 27 2021

 11 LIMIT OF LIABILITY

-11.1 In addition to the assurances specifically stated in these Terms, the Supplier will not grant any other assurances on the applicability of the Software for a specific purpose, the quality of the Software, integrity of third parties’ rights, or other issues.
+11.1 In addition to the assurances specifically stated in these Terms and Conditions, the Supplier will not grant any other assurances on the applicability of the Software for a specific purpose, the quality of the Software, integrity of third parties’ rights, or other issues.

 11.2 The Supplier is not responsible for any indirect losses to the Customer or an Accounting Office.
 The Supplier’s maximum amount of compensation in any case is the total price paid by the Customer or Accounting Office to the Supplier for the use of the Software excluding value added tax for two (2) months prior to the damage and a maximum of ten thousand (10,000) euros during this contracting relationship.